-In some states and territories around Australia, people who have been found guilty or convicted of historic homosexual offences can apply for these offences to be expunged from their criminal record.
+In Australia, people who have been found guilty or convicted of historic homosexual offences can apply for these offences to be removed from their criminal record.
 These changes were introduced in recognition that homosexual sexual conduct between consenting adults should never have been a crime.

 Can I apply for my conviction to be expunged?